Crest Whitestrips have become extremely popular for their convenience and affordability.

 Do I Need to Use Whitening Toothpaste?

 Despite what the marketing for whitening toothpaste says, it’s the peroxide in the Whitestrips that whitens the teeth.
-Toothpaste can only remove extrinsic staining (surface stains). https://www.youtube.com/embed/q9wBzhsBXmg
+Toothpaste can only remove extrinsic staining (surface stains).
+For a deeper clean, regular professional dental cleanings are the most effective way to remove surface stains.

 Will Crest Whitestrips work for me?